dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 <circle r="30"></circle>
 ```

-and that you select the circles and assign the selection to variable `s`:
+and that `s` is a D3 selection of all the circles:

 ```js
 let s = d3.selectAll('circle');